Torquay United F.C.: Webber, O'Farrell and the glory years (1950–1970)

 Torquay came very close to regaining their Division Three status when they finished sixth in both the 1962–63 and 1963–64 campaigns.
 In 1963, Webber signed striker Robin Stubbs for a club record fee of £6,000 from Birmingham City; he went on to be the club's top goalscorer at the end of the 1963–64 scoring 24 goals in 34 games.
 Torquay's FA Cup run of 1964–65 was the highlight of a disappointing mid-table season as United again failed to return to the Third Division.
 In the third round, Torquay were drawn at home to English football giants; Tottenham Hotspur.
 In front of Plainmoor's second ever largest attendance, slightly above 20,000 – the team performed well, in the last few minutes, it was the turn of record signing Robin Stubbs to net two goals and make it 3–3.

 The first attempt at a replay in London was cancelled, with the majority of United's travelling fans having already arrived in the capital.
 A week later though, in front of 55,000-strong crowd at White Hart Lane, the match went ahead.
 Jimmy Greaves scored a hat trick as Tottenham showed their class to win 5–1.
 After finishing in 12th at the end of the season, Eric Webber was finally sacked after 15 years as manager.
 Webber's replacement was Frank O'Farrell.
 In his first season in charge, O'Farrell oversaw Torquay's second promotion when they finished third in Division Four.
 At the end of their 1966–67 campaign United finished in seventh, and at the end of their 1967–68 season, United came very close to promotion to Division Two, once again, finishing fourth, two points behind Oxford United and Bury.
 This period also coincided with the club's fans being voted the 'Best Behaved Supporters in the League'.
 The O'Farrell era ended in 1968–69, when he left to manage First Division Leicester City and later Manchester United.

 Lower league disappointment (1970–1988)

 Another two seasons of indifference in Division Three saw the club finish in mid-table positions, then at the end of the 1971–72 campaign, United found themselves in the relegation zone, and back in the basement division.
 This led to a relatively uneventful decade with the club consistently scratching out mid-table finishes.
-O'Farrell made a return to Plainmoor in 1977 into the position of consultant manager, with Green taking hold of first team duties, The end of the 1977–78 season saw the Gulls finish in ninth place.
-Green then left the club, to be replaced at the helm, for the third time, by Frank O'Farrell.
-O'Farrell didn't stay in charge of team matters for long, bringing in ex-Scotland international Bruce Rioch to become player-coach.
-Though the Gulls finished in fifteenth place in the 1981–82 season.
+O'Farrell made a return to Plainmoor in 1977 into the position of consultant manager, with Green taking hold of first team duties.
+Torquay finished in ninth place in the 1977–78 season.
+Green left the club in 1981, to be replaced at the helm, for the third time, by Frank O'Farrell, but O'Farrell did not stay in charge of team matters for long, bringing in ex-Scotland international Bruce Rioch to become player-coach.
+Torquay finished in fifteenth place in the 1981–82 season.